Thanksgiving Day Weekend Activities and EventsWays to Enjoy the Thanksgiving Day Holiday in Reno and Sparks

 Movies during Thanksgiving Day Weekend

-There will be lots of good movies in local theaters during this holiday season.
+There will be some good movies in local theaters during this holiday season.
 You can lessen the holiday hassle and avoid lines at the theater by buying advance tickets online.
 And don't forget to consider movie tickets as gifts, something just about everyone enjoys.

 Star Shows at the Fleischmann Planetarium